 Dental inlays and onlays are a restorative procedure to improve the function, appearance, or both of teeth.
 A dental inlay is when there is an artificial tooth-shaped filling that goes over the surface of a damaged tooth.
 Dental onlay is when an artificial tooth-shaped filling goes over a structural defect or fracture within the natural crown of a tooth.
 They can be made from either porcelain or composite resin material and are usually larger than traditional fillings.

-Lab-made crowns are created by a dental technician at an outside lab.
+Lab-made dental crowns are created by a dental technician at an outside lab.
 These dental prosthetics restore damaged teeth, covering the entire tooth down to the gum line.
-Your dentist will first trim your tooth and shape it into a strong platform for attaching your new crown before taking an impression or scan and sending it to our state-of-the-art partner lab where they will craft your custom restoration.
+Dr. Hurley will first trim your tooth and shape it into a strong platform for attaching your new crown before taking an impression or scan and sending it to our state-of-the-art partner lab where they will craft your custom restoration.

 While your custom crown is being made in the lab, we will place a temporary crown and send you on your way.
 When we receive your permanent crown from the lab, we will have you come back for a quick placement appointment.
 We will check the fit and make sure it sits comfortably in your smile.